dbharbin/streaming-radio/README.md

 `/etc/init.d/icecast2 restart`

-Can now verify it's running.
+Yuo can now verify it's running.
 Enter the following to see if the IceCast server is up and running

 ```
 $ps -aux|grep icecast